ARIZONA 14 DAYS

 Renting a car is the best choice.
 The PHX Sky Train takes travelers from the airport terminals to the Car Rental Center.

-Explore Old Town Scottsdale: Just outside of Phoenix, you'll find Old Town Scottsdale, known for its charming shops, art galleries, and southwestern ambiance.
-Take a leisurely walk along the streets, browse unique boutiques, and stop by the local restaurants and cafes. <map>
+Explore Old Town Scottsdale: Just outside Phoenix, Old Town Scottsdale has charming shops, art galleries, and a Southwestern vibe.
+Stroll the streets, browse unique stores, and try local restaurants and cafes. <map>

-Enjoy the Musical Instrument Museum (MIM): the Musical Instrument Museum is a one-of-a-kind museum that showcases musical instruments from around the world.
-You can explore different exhibits, listen to music samples, and even try playing some instruments yourself.
+Enjoy the Musical Instrument Museum (MIM): The Musical Instrument Museum is a unique place showing instruments from all over the world.
+You can see displays, listen to music, and try playing some instruments.

-Remember to plan your day carefully, considering travel times and opening hours, to make the most of your visit.
+Plan your day around travel times and opening hours to get the most from your visit.

-College Sports - ASU (Arizona State University) and University of Arizona (Tucson).
+College Sports - ASU (Arizona State University) and the University of Arizona (Tucson).

 Overnight: Phoenix (2 nights)